shanebp/BP-xProfile-Location/readme.txt

 === BP xProfile Location ===
 Contributors: shanebp
 Donate link: https://www.philopress.com/donate/
-Tags: buddypress, members, profile, xprofile, location, address, geocode, map
+Tags: buddypress, members, geocode, map, buddyboss
 Author: PhiloPress
 Author URI: https://philopress.com/
 Plugin URI: https://www.philopress.com/products/bp-xprofile-location/
 Requires at least: 4.0
-Tested up to: 5.1
+Tested up to: 5.4
-Stable tag: 2.0
+Stable tag: 3.0
 License: GPLv2 or later

 == Description ==

-This is a BuddyPress plugin that creates an xProfile Location field type that will use the Google Places API to populate and validate the address fields.
+This plugin works with both BuddyPress and the BuddyBoss Platform.
+It creates an xProfile Location field type that will use the Google Places API to populate and validate address fields on member profiles.

 The result will be *uniform* and *searchable* addresses with a *single* input field.

-You can create multiple Location fields via *wp-admin > Users > Profile Fields > Add New Field*
+In BuddyPress, you can create multiple Location fields via *wp-admin > Users > Profile Fields > Add New Field*

+In BuddyBoss Platform, you can create multiple Location fields via *wp-admin > BuddyBoss > Profiles > Profile Fields > Add New Field*

 The xprofile field for each member will be populated as a searchable string.